cristianoc/compositional-program-synthesis/arc_grid_puzzles/experiments/642d658d_pattern_analysis/README.md

 This demonstrates that **the "right" solution depends on both finding good patterns AND choosing the right way to aggregate the results**.
 Test performance indicators (✓/✗) are essential for identifying which aggregation strategies generalize beyond training data.

 ## Technical Implementation

+### Task-Specific Operations

+This experiment uses task-specific G operations that are tailored to the patterns found in 642d658d:

+- **`choose_cross_implied_33`**: Selects centers based on 3×3 cross patterns with implied symmetry
+- **`out_cross_mode_33`**: Outputs color based on cross pattern analysis in 3×3 windows
+- **`out_flank_mode`**: Outputs color based on flanking pattern analysis

+These operations are defined in `task_specific_ops.py` and are not part of the general DSL, ensuring that task-specific logic doesn't pollute the general-purpose operations.

 ### Core Operations